Enhancing di-jet resonance searches via a final-state radiation jet tagging algorithm: Introduction

 \section{Introduction}

-The search for a heavy resonance decaying to two jets, i.e., the di-jet search, has a long history in collider experiments~\cite{UA1,UA2,CDF,D0,ATLASDijet, ATLASTLA, CMSDijet,CMSDijetAD}.
+The search for a heavy particle decaying to two jets, i.e., the di-jet search, has a long history in collider experiments~\cite{UA1,UA2,CDF,D0,ATLASDijet, ATLASTLA, CMSDijet,CMSDijetAD}.
 It is sensitive to a broad range of beyond the standard model (BSM) theories.
-The most commonly explored benchmark is a heavy gauge boson, \ZPrime, introduced by an additional $U(1)$ symmetry~\cite{zprime}.
-It can be the mediator connecting the standard model (SM) and BSM sectors~\cite{abcd,simpdm,svj,emj}.
-If a \ZPrime boson can be produced at a hadron collider, it ought to have sizeable couplings to quarks, which consequently gives a large enough branching ratio to di-jet final states.
+The heavy particle can be the mediator connecting the standard model (SM) and BSM sectors~\cite{abcd,svj,emj}, such as the spin-0 mediator, \YZero, in a simplified dark matter model~\cite{dm_simp,dm_simp1,dm_simp2}.
+If a heavy particle can be produced at a hadron collider, it ought to have sizeable couplings to quarks, which consequently gives a large enough branching ratio to di-jet final states.
 The di-jet search is a natural strategy to look for such a heavy particle, and test those relevant BSM theories.
-Besides \ZPrime, as long as the new particle is coupled to quarks or gluons, with a narrow decay width, the di-jet search retains its power~\cite{dijetreview,atlasexo,tlareview}.
+As long as there is a new particle coupled to quarks or gluons, with a narrow decay width, the di-jet search retains its power to any BSM models~\cite{dijetreview,atlasexo,tlareview}.
 Many searches have been performed in various experiments, and the search strategy is rather well established, given its simple event topology.
 Those searches usually use the leading two jets, as they inherit most of the energy from the heavy particle decay.
 However, the events rarely contain only two jets, as there can be softer jets from initial-state radiation (ISR) and final-state radiation (FSR), as illustrated in Figure~\ref{fig:diagrams}.
 At the large hadron collider (LHC) experiments, such as ATLAS and CMS, there are also contributions from pile-up (PU) events.
 To overcome the trigger threshold constraints, experiments have also developed a search strategy that relies on an energetic ISR jet for the triggering so that the lower mass region below 1 \TeV can be probed without significant biases~\cite{atlasdijetisr,cmsdijetisr}.
 In this case, the leading two jets are not necessarily associated with the new particle.
 This work is concentrated on the mass region above 1 \TeV, where the invariant mass of the leading two jets, \mjj, corresponds to the reconstructed heavy particle mass.

 Although \mjj formed by the leading two jets has been proven to be effective, it is important to thoroughly investigate the impact from the FSR.
 In principle, the FSR jets should be included in the invariant mass calculation to better reconstruct the heavy particle mass.
 To do so, one needs a way to identify FSR jets while rejecting other softer jets in the events.
 Jets from PU are usually dealt with by the experiments using dedicated techniques~\cite{jvt}, so this study does not consider those jets.